 Mendut Temple Opening Hours

 Mendut temple and monastery are open from 7 AM to 7 PM.
-In order to witness the religious rituals, come before 11.00 AM.
-However, the locals-only do events on particular days.
+In order to see the religious rituals in the monastery, come before 11 AM.
+However, it doesn’t happen every day, only on particular days.
 Hence, make sure to mark the date before coming.

 |Mendut Temple Opening Hours|